 Determining court jurisdiction

-Note: which courts have jurisdiction to determine a dispute is only one consideration when dealing with a cross border dispute.
-For an insight into the different issues that need to be considered, see: Cross border considerations—checklist.
+Which courts have jurisdiction to determine a dispute is only one consideration when dealing with a dispute involving cross border elements.
+For insight into the different issues that may need to be considered, see: Cross border considerations—checklist.

 Determining jurisdiction—international convention

-The courts may determine jurisdiction by application of an international convention.
-The most general one is the Convention on Choice of Court Agreements (the 2005 Hague Convention) which was concluded on 30 June 2005 and came into force for the UK by virtue of its membership of the EU on 1 October 2015.
-Following the UK’s departure from the EU, the convention came into force for the UK in its own right on 1 January 2021.
-For guidance, see Practice Note: Tracker—Hague Convention on Choice of Courts Agreements.
+A key one in this regard is the Convention on Choice of Court Agreements (the 2005 Hague Convention) which was concluded on 30 June 2005 and came into force for the UK by virtue of its membership of the EU on 1 October 2015.
+Following the UK’s departure from

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.